This article will show you how to start a new GRID bot, modify its settings, close bots, and restart them if needed.

 Sell at the market price: By choosing this option, all the base currency in open orders will be sold at the market price, leaving you the results highlighted in the Total PNL column.

 After you choose how you want to close your bot, press the [Confirm] button.
 It will initiate the process of shutting your bot down.

 ♻️ Restart closed bots

 Adjust the settings if needed, and proceed to the bot's overview tab.
-Double-check them again and start a bot by pressing [Launch bot].
+Double-check the chosen parameters and launch the bot by pressing [Start Bot].